You've got questions about visiting Denali National Park? We've got answers!

 Can you drive through Denali National Park?

 Personal vehicles can drive as far as Mile 15 on the Denali Park Road.
-Past that point, only buses run by outfitters including the Denali Backcountry Adventure and those run by the National Parks Service have road access.
-These buses operate in summer only (approximately late-May through mid-September).
+Past that point, only buses run by outfitters or those run by the National Parks Service have road access.
+These buses operate in summer only (around late-May through mid-September).

 What is the closest city to Denali?